emedvedev/st2-release/README.md

 # StackStorm ChatOps Release

 An attempt to rub some ChatOps on st2 release machinery.
-Currently WIP, but it already works as a request-confirmation mechanics PoC.
+Currently WIP, but it already works as a proof of concept for the request-confirmation mechanics.

 ## Request-confirmation